-We have not completed a clinical trial of our product.
+We have completed one clinical trial of our product.
 The results of additional clinical studies may not support the usefulness of our technology.

-In November 2019, we commenced our first clinical study with PURE EP System, and, to date, we have not completed a clinical trial of our product.
+In November 2019, we commenced our first clinical study with PURE EP System and completed the clinical trial as of September 2021.
 Conducting clinical trials is a long, expensive, and uncertain process that is subject to delays and failure at any stage.
 Clinical trials can take months or years.
-The commencement or completion of any of our clinical trials may be delayed or halted for numerous reasons, including:
+The commencement or completion of any of our subsequent clinical trials may be delayed or halted for numerous reasons, including:

-- the FDA may not approve a clinical trial protocol or a clinical trial, or may place a clinical trial on hold; - subjects may not enroll in clinical trials at the rate we expect, or we may not follow up on subjects at the rate we expect; - subjects may experience unexpected adverse events; - third-party clinical investigators may not perform our clinical trials consistent with our anticipated schedule or the clinical trial protocols and good clinical practices, or other third-party organizations may not perform data collection and analysis in a timely or accurate manner; - interim results of any of our clinical trials may be inconclusive or negative; - regulatory inspections of our clinical trials may require us to undertake corrective action or suspend or terminate the clinical trials if investigators find us to be in violation of regulatory requirements; or - governmental regulations or administrative actions may change and impose new requirements, particularly with respect to reimbursement.
+- the FDA may not approve a clinical trial protocol or a clinical trial, or may place a clinical trial on hold; - subjects may not enroll in clinical trials at the rate we expect, or we may not follow up on subjects at the rate we expect; - subjects may experience unexpected adverse events; - third-party clinical investigators may not perform our clinical trials consistent with our anticipated schedule or the clinical trial protocols and good clinical practices, or other third-party organizations may not perform data collection and analysis in a timely or accurate manner;

+- interim results of any of our clinical trials may be inconclusive or negative; - regulatory inspections of our clinical trials may require us to undertake corrective action or suspend or terminate the clinical trials if investigators find us to be in violation of regulatory requirements; or - governmental regulations or administrative actions may change and impose new requirements, particularly with respect to reimbursement.